How to Create a Marketing Strategy for Your Business

 - What tools do we currently have available?
 You might already have social channels or an email marketing service set up.

-- What resources do we already have on staff that can help us reach our goals?
+- What resources do we already have within our staff that can help us reach our goals?
 Maybe you have a social media expert who you can promote and leverage to help you tackle that side of your marketing strategy.

 Weaknesses in a SWOT analysis refer to internal things that might be hindering your business, like a weak marketing plan or minimal online presence.
-To identify your weaknesses, as yourself questions like:
+To identify your weaknesses, ask yourself questions like: